RETREAT INFO

 ACCOMMODATIONS

 Awaken every morning to the song of seagulls and a fresh Atlantic breeze and retire every evening to a cozy oasis.
 Every room comes with an ocean view and guaranteed stunning sunrises or sunsets.
 At registration, choose from a either a single or double private room with private bath or a shared room with shared bath.
 All rooms are located in historic out buildings scattered throughout the island.
 All linens and towels will be provided.
 Please bring your personal toiletries and hairdryers.
 The allure of Star Island is that it is super remote.
-No cell service here - hallelujiah!
+NOTE: There is limited cell service here.

 MEALS & DINING